-Continue with the next method if you still see the ERR_SPDY_PROTOCOL_ERROR.
+Continue with the following method if you still see the ERR_SPDY_PROTOCOL_ERROR.

-If you restart Google Chrome and notice the ERR_SPDY_PROTOCOL_ERROR continues to appear when you attempt to load the webpage, it is possible your cache needs to be cleaned out.
+If you restart Chrome and notice the ERR_SPDY_PROTOCOL_ERROR continues to appear when you attempt to load the webpage, your cache may be cleaned out.
 Follow these steps to do this:

-Once you have restarted Chrome, click on the three dots in the right-hand corner of the browser to reveal the Customize and Control Google Chrome menu.
+Once you have restarted Chrome, click on the three dots in the right-hand corner of the browser to reveal the Customize and Control Chrome browser menu.

 With the menu open, hover your mouse over “More tools.”
 Another menu will appear that contains the option to “Clear browsing data.”

-In the next pop-up menu that appears, make sure you are on the “Advanced” tab.
-Then make sure “Cookies and other site data” is marked as well as “Cached images and files.”
+In the following pop-up menu that appears, make sure you are on the “Advanced” tab.
+Then ensure “Cookies and other site data” is marked and “Cached images and files.”
 Clear the data from the beginning of time if given the option.

 Once Google has cleaned the cache, attempt to return to the website to see if the problem is resolved.

 Most of the time, merely clearing the cache will cause the problem to disappear.
-If you still cannot access the website, read on to try another method.
+If you still cannot access the website, try another method.

-If your antivirus or firewall are interfering with the ability of the webpage to load, you will need to add let the software know the website is safe.
+If your antivirus or firewall is interfering with the ability of the webpage to load, you will need to add and let the software know the website is safe.

-After verifying that you have the correct web address for the website you are trying to access, open your antivirus software.
+After verifying that you have the correct web address for the website, you are trying to access and open your antivirus software.

 You need to find the button on your antivirus menu that allows you to type in a URL to exclude from protection.
-In general, this can be found under a “Protection” option, but every antivirus and firewall is different.
+Generally, this can be found under a “Protection” option, but every antivirus and firewall differs.
 If you are unsure how to enter the website in your antivirus software so it can be excluded, go to the antivirus website and search for the steps you need to take to tell it the site is safe.

-When you find the exclusions area, be sure to enter the URL correctly so that the antivirus allows the correct webpage to load.
+When you find the exclusions area, enter the URL correctly so that the antivirus allows the correct webpage to load.

-If your antivirus or firewall are causing the ERR_SPDY_PROTOCOL_ERROR, these steps should resolve the issue.
+These steps should resolve the issue if your antivirus or firewall is causing the ERR_SPDY_PROTOCOL_ERROR.
 Try to load the webpage again.
-If the problem persists, continue to the next method.
+If the problem persists, continue with the following method.

 5. Clear Chromes DNS Cache and Sockets Cache

-If you visit risky websites, it is possible for your Cache to become corrupt and cause many loading issues.
+If you visit risky websites, your Cache can corrupt and cause many loading issues.
 The following method tells you how to clear these.

 Type “chrome://net-internals/#sockets” into the Chrome search bar without the quotation marks to access the Chrome sockets page.
 Then click the “Flush socket pools” button.